Trump Tower Apartments Are Lagging In Midtown Manhattan Sales

 — Kyle Griffin (@kylegriffin1) November 8, 2017

-But real estate agents aren’t having the same success at Trump Tower according to sales data.
+But real estate agents aren’t having the same success at Trump Tower, according to sales data.
 Since Donald Trump took office, only five units have sold in Trump Tower.
-The average price per square foot at Trump Tower is now $2100, which is down by thirteen percent since 2016, and twenty-three percent since 2015.
+The average price per square foot at Trump Tower is now $2,100, which is down by 13 percent since 2016, and 23 percent since 2015.
 At this time, the median selling price at Trump Tower is the lowest it has been since 2007.
-For means of comparison, other properties in Midtown Manhattan are up.3% per square foot for 2017.
+For means of comparison, other properties in Midtown Manhattan are up 0.3% per square foot for 2017.

-Kirk Henckels, the vice chairman of Stribling & Associates says that the sales trouble at Trump Tower is obviously a direct result of Donald Trump being president.
+Kirk Henckels, the vice chairman of Stribling & Associates, says that the sales trouble at Trump Tower is obviously a direct result of Donald Trump being president.

 “This is clearly a remarkable situation and obviously spurred by one resident being the president of the United States.”

 The biggest problem for those selling and thinking of buying an apartment in Trump Tower is the inconvenience because, at that price point, people are not paying to be inconvenienced.
 Residents, as well as guests, have to submit to screening each time they enter the 664-foot Trump Tower.
-All bags have to go through an x-ray machine, and that includes the bags of people just stopping by the Trump Tower Starbucks on the second floor of the building.
+All bags have to go through an X-ray machine, and that includes the bags of people just stopping by the Trump Tower Starbucks on the second floor of the building.
 The entire block is closed to vehicular traffic, and large black SUVs (Secret Service and NYPD) are a constant outside of Trump Tower.

 Russian lawyer: Trump Jr. suggested a review of sanctions law in the Trump Tower meeting https://t.co/cX8Sv9PHgz pic.twitter.com/uu23pmqDJ0